rockerbacon/modorganizer2-linux-installer/README.md

 **This is a fork** of [rockerbacon's project](https://github.com/rockerbacon/modorganizer2-linux-installer).

-I intended to just add a few QOL changes, like Cyberpunk 2077 support, but am willing to make/implement adjustments if asked.
+What started as a desire for Cyberpunk 2077 support post-archive grew into a full continuation of the project, keeping *everything* up to date including bug fixes and adding support for more games.

 ## Installing Mod Organizer 2